 The Daily Prey Drive Training Stack

 Run a structured flirt pole session with impulse control gates at every phase.
 Cue sit or down.
-Cue wait.
+Wait for stillness.
 Release to chase.
 Let the dog catch the lure 3 to 4 times with a deliberate win each time.
-End with a clear “all done” cue.
+Finally end with a clear “all done” cue.
+For the full professional reference, see the canine flirt pole.

 Scatter treats in grass, use a snuffle mat, or play “find it” games around the yard.
 This satisfies the search and dissect phase of the predatory sequence in a calm, low-arousal way.

-Why it works: Transitions the dog from high-arousal chase mode to low-arousal problem-solving without abruptly cutting off stimulation.
+Why it works: This transitions the dog from high-arousal chase mode to low-arousal problem-solving without abruptly cutting off stimulation.
 The nose work engages a different part of the brain and naturally lowers heart rate.
-For a full breakdown of enrichment tools that pair with structured chase sessions, see the enrichment and mental stimulation guide.

-Provide a long-lasting chew or lick mat while the dog holds a place command.
-This is not free time.
-The dog practices voluntary calm with a low-level reward maintaining the settle state.
+For example, provide a long-lasting chew or lick mat while the dog holds a place command.
+This is not free time-the dog practices voluntary calm with a low-level reward maintaining the settle state.

-Why it works: Teaches the dog that calm follows drive fulfillment.
+Why it works: This teaches the dog that calm follows drive fulfillment.
 Over time, this becomes automatic.
 The dog finishes a session and settles on their own because the sequence is complete and the pattern is trained.

 3 Prey Drive Training Drills You Can Start Today